jamesloper/lemontron/_bom/lead-screw.md

 modification: true
 kofi: true
 optional: false
+category: Hardware
 ---

 This compact and inexpensive lead screw is used to move the Z-axis up and down.
 It is 250mm long with a 4mm lead and 1mm pitch.
 It comes with a matching nut.

-## Optional Modification
+## Required Modifications

-You can forgo modification, and instead opt for some extra to stick out the bottom.
-But a full length lead screw will not allow the Z Axis assembly to fit within a filament box.
-Cut about 10mm off the lead screw, winding up around 225mm.
-Precision is not required here.
+1. Cut the lead screw flush with the Z Axis Assembly.
+2. Countersink the 3 holes on the bottom of the nut.